talestonini/talestonini.com-v1/README.md

 - ~~Open-source the website~~
 - ~~Improve delivery of scripts/styles from `index.html` (Firebase ones are fine, I mean all others)~~
-- ~~Auto-deploy? with [Deploy to Firebase Hosting](https://github.com/marketplace/actions/deploy-to-firebase-hosting)~~: actually, configure deploy via GitHub Actions
+- ~~Auto-deploy? with [Deploy to Firebase Hosting](https://github.com/marketplace/actions/deploy-to-firebase-hosting)~~: no; actually, configure deploy via GitHub Actions